 Penang in 3 days: A complete itinerary

 Day 1: George Town

 There’s no better way to launch your first 24 hours in Penang than exploring George Town, Malaysia’s second biggest city, and—at least in my opinion—the country’s most interesting oversized urban experience.

-Not sure where to start?
-Here are a few ideas for what to do in George Town in one day:
+Not sure where to start your George Town itinerary?
+Here are a few ideas for what to check out in George Town in one day…